Create a stacked bar chart

 Parameter Details Example or Link

-X axis or bar groups First field that will be compared (categories represented by bars placed side by side) (this could be gender/region/budget line, etc.)
+X axis or bar groups First field that will be compared (categories represented by bars placed side by side).
+Example: gender/region/budget line, etc.

-Coloring of bars Second field that will be compared (sub-categories represented by stacked sub-bars) (this could be gender/region/budget line, etc.)
+Coloring of bars Second field that will be compared (sub-categories represented by stacked sub-bars).
+Example: gender/region/budget line, etc.

 For more details, you can read the "Distinct count" article.